BendroCorp/community-guidelines/standards-of-conduct.md

 - Specific rules and policies apply to members in terms of attendance, which are seperately addressed, but no member will ever by removed from or lose their membership because of inactivity.

 ### 4. No meta-gaming
-- BendroCorp will immediately discharge/remove any members or guests who become members of or enter a community space operated or owned by BendroCorp for the purpose of espionage (ie "meta-gaming").
+- BendroCorp will immediately discharge/remove any members or guests who become members of or enter a community space operated or owned by BendroCorp for the sole purpose of espionage (ie "meta-gaming").

 ### 5. The Rules are the Rules
 - By particpating in BendroCorp community spaces you agree to follow our Standards of Conduct regardless of whether or not you are a guest or formal member.
 Failure to follow this Standard of Conduct will result in a removal from the BendroCorp community.